X-Illuminati/internet-of-spores/doc/software_architecture.md

 > |           | return    | bool         | True if CRC OK
 > | data      | in        | sht30_data_t | Data structure with the measurement to check

+##### Critical Sections
+None

+> 🪧 Note: It isn't recommended to call sht30_get from different CPU cores simultaneously.
+> The behavior of the underlying TwoWire library is likely to be undefined in this situation.

 #### HP303B
 ##### Description
 ![Sensors Component Overview](drawio/sensorsw_hp303b_overview.png)